 FUN FACT: Americans consume 400 million cups of coffee per day (equivalent to 146 billion cups of coffee per year, which makes the United States the leading consumer of coffee in the world) and more than 29 billion gallons of energy drinks per year!

-Be sure to check out this article for more info on coffee nutrition facts!
+Be sure to check out this article and this article for more info on coffee nutrition facts!